 Remember these key points:

-• Keeps accurate records of timing/dosage for both medicines at all times.
+- Keep accurate records of timing and dosage for both medicines at all times.

-With careful attention and medical advice support, alternating Tylenol and ibuprofen can be a safe tool in managing childhood illnesses effectively without unnecessary worry or complications.
+With careful attention and medical guidance, alternating Tylenol and ibuprofen can be a useful tool in managing childhood fever or pain without unnecessary risk.
+When in doubt, simplify the plan, use one medicine correctly, and contact your pediatrician for advice.